ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 <br>
 Touchpad - Center: Gamepad B, West: Gamepad LB, East: Gamepad RB, North: Unassigned, South: Pointer reset

 In DuckStation's Emulation settings, check Vertical Sync.
 In Graphics settings -> Rendering tab, set Crop to None (better for some games).
 In Controller settings -> Controller Port 1, select GunCon.
 In Bindings tab, click Clear Mapping.
 Set Fire to SDL-0/A, Fire Offscreen to SDL-0/B. Set Side Buttons A/B to SDL-0/LeftShoulder, SDL-0/RightShoulder respectively.
 Set Relative Aiming Up/Down/Left/Right to SDL-0/-LeftY, SDL-0/+LeftY, SDL-0/-LeftX, SDL-0/+LeftX respectively.
-In Settings tab, click Restore Default Settings.
+In Settings tab, set X Scale to 100% (different for some games, if the crosshair moving scale during calibration is incorrect, try around 98% to 100%).
 If setting for 2 players, set different crosshair png images in Crosshair Image Path.

 Press F11 to switch to fullscreen.